Behind the Scenes With Sergio Hudson on Michelle Obama and Kamala Harris' Inauguration Day Looks - E! Online

 "It felt very validating," he said.
 "You think you're good, you think you have what it takes to be out there and dress women and have your own point of view as a designer, but until a woman wears your pieces and you know she feels good, as good as she looks, then that's the most important thing.
 More so than the clothes she had on—how she felt.
 And that's what people reacted to."

-Below, go behind the scenes with Hudson and see how he brought these looks to life—including the special detail he included inside Harris' dress!
+Below, go behind the scenes with Hudson and see how he brought these looks to life—including the special detail he included inside Harris' outfit!